Overview

 The following are documents needed to re-enter the U.S. following breaks:

-- Your most recent immigration document (Form I-20 or DS-2019) with travel signature from an ISSS staff member.
-Check the ISSS events calendar for Signature Days during the semester.
+• Your most recent immigration document (Form I-20 or DS-2019) with travel signature from an ISSS staff member.
+Travel signatures are valid for one year.

 Travel to Canada and I-94 U.S. Entry Record